 Training of Police Evidence Technicians (PETs) is the responsibility of the BFO where PETs are assigned.
 The PET Coordinator was appointed in January 2013.
-During our last review, we reviewed all of the current PETs' training records, and found that all (100%) had received adequate training.
-During this review, two PETs were included in our random sample.
+During our August 2014 review, we reviewed all of the current PETs' training records, and found that all (100%) had received adequate training.
+During our November 2014 review, two PETs were included in our random sample.
 Both had received adequate training.

-As we observed in our last report, new PETs have attended DNA Training (three days), Evidence Packaging (two days), Basic Crimes Scene Investigation (one week), and the Police Services Technician (two weeks) training.
-The PET Coordinator advised that he is drafting policy that would require PETs to receive initial basic training and, thereafter, continuing professional training, as we noted in our last report, we will continue to follow OPD's progress in establishing a policy for training its PETs.
+The PET Coordinator submitted a draft of a policy that would require PETs to receive initial basic training and, thereafter, continuing professional training.
+That draft was reviewed by the officer's commanders and returned for additional work.
+OPD informs us that it will be revised and resubmitted for approval during mid-2015.
+As we noted in our last report, we will continue to follow OPD's progress in establishing a policy for training its PETs.